mlgordon/vpc/about-resources.md

 Update      | X    | X      | X     | o      | o
 Delete      | X    | X      | X     | o      | o

-## Resource authorization of Load Balancer for VPC
+## Resource authorization for Load Balancer for VPC
+{: #resource-autorization-for-load-balancer-for-vpc}

 Resource authorization for **Load Balancer for VPC** usage is set up separately from other resource authorization in your VPC, but in a similar manner.